Zombies: The Re-Animated Series

-Zombies: The Re-Animated Series is an American animated musical television series based on the Disney franchise Zombies.
+Zombies: The Re-Animated Series is an animated musical television series based on the Disney franchise Zombies.
 It is produced by Disney Television Animation and animated by Atomic Cartoons.
 The show brings back most of the original cast from the first three films.
-Zombies: The Re-Animated Series premiered on June 28, 2024, on Disney Channel.
+Zombies: The Re-Animated Series premiered on June 28, 2024, on Disney Channel, and concluded its original run on December 7, 2024.

-A second season was originally in development and cut in half, before being stopped following the show's cancellation in June 2025.
+A second season was originally in development and cut in half, before being stopped in June 2025 following the show's cancellation.

+Though, the discontinuation of season two's development seems to have been reversed with staff members stating that they've finished work for the series, despite season one finishing over a year ago.
+The series was saved and renewed for a second season in April 2026, which will premiere on October 27, 2026.
+The second season was meant to premiere on September 12, 2026 but was delayed indefinitely, before moving to October 27 of the same year.

 Premise

-Taking place after Zombies 3 and before Zombies 4: Dawn of the Vampires, following graduation day at Seabrook High School, A-Spen does a time warp that enables everyone to re-do senior year together as they engage in various misadventures in Seabrook.
+Taking place after Zombies 3 and before Zombies 4: Dawn of the Vampires, following graduation day at Seabrook High School, A-Spen does a time warp that enables everyone to redo senior year together as they engage in various misadventures in Seabrook.